mahveotm/mahveotm.github.io/_posts/2025-12-12-compute-price-comparism.md

 **This comparison clearly shows a trade-off:** while the hyperscalers are vastly cheaper for small tasks (even after tax and exchange rate conversion), a local provider like MTN offers the benefit of **low-latency access** within Nigeria and eliminates the reliance on volatile USD-to-NGN exchange rates and foreign payment methods.

-Next article I'll talk about data transfer costs(Egress).
+In the article, I'll talk about data transfer costs(Egress).